Hydropower: Turbine Power | Energy Reservoir Power Station

 Calculates the power of a hydroelectric turbine from height and volumetric flow rate.
 The flow rate can be calculated from cross-section and flow velocity.
-The efficiency factor of run-of-river hydroelectricity plants is about 90%, whereas pumped-storage hydroelectricity plants have about 80%.
+The efficiency factor of run-of-river hydroelectricity plants is about 90 percent, whereas pumped-storage hydroelectricity plants have about 80 percent.
 The water density slightly changes with temperature.
 The usable height of fall is a bit lower than the actual height difference.
 The volumetric flow rate tells, how many cubic meters per second are powering the turbine.
 Please enter the height as well as either the volumetric flow rate, or cross-sectional area and flow velocity.
 The power will be calculated in the chosen unit.

 The formula for the power calculation is P = η * ρ * g * h * Q. The volumetric flow rate can be calculated as Q = A * v.